Book a demo

 What truly differentiates providers today from their competitors?

 This question is currently on the minds of many in the travel and hospitality tech industry – and too quickly, they answer with a simple buzzword: AI.
 Artificial intelligence has become the new promise of salvation.
 Everyone uses it.
 Everyone advertises it.
 Everyone wants to be “AI-first.”
 Yet the more this rhetoric spreads, the more obvious its interchangeability becomes – and how dangerous it is to base a brand on this single attribute.
-The truth is, AI is no longer a differentiator.
-It may have been at one point – but it hasn’t been for a long time.
-Anyone still trying to stand out through AI today falls directly into the trap many people fail to recognize: the AI differentiation trap.

 AI is no longer exclusive.
 It is basic equipment.